 Waking up your dog while he is clearly deep in a REM cycle will not harm your dog, but it could startle him.
 If your dog is prone to anxiety or surprise-fueled aggression, it may be in your best interest to simply let sleeping dogs lie.

-Does your dog have any silly movements while she dreams and sleeps?
+Does your dog have any silly movements while they dream and sleep?
 Have you noticed your dog acting out any dreams?
 Let us know in the comments!